Gangs of New York: Critical reception

-On review aggregator Rotten Tomatoes, the film has an approval rating of 72% based on 214 reviews, with an average rating of 7.10/10.
+On review aggregator Rotten Tomatoes, Gangs of New York has an approval rating of 72% based on 212 reviews, with an average rating of 7.10/10.
 The website's critical consensus reads, "Though flawed, the sprawling, messy Gangs of New York is redeemed by impressive production design and Day-Lewis's electrifying performance."
-Metacritic, gave the film a score of 72 out of 100, based on 39 critics, indicating "generally favorable reviews".
+Metacritic gave the film a score of 72 out of 100, based on 39 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert praised the film but believed it fell short of Scorsese's best work, while his At the Movies co-host Richard Roeper called it a "masterpiece" and declared it a leading contender for Best Picture.
 Paul Clinton of CNN called the film "a grand American epic".
-In Variety, Todd McCarthy wrote that the film "falls somewhat short of great film status, but is still a richly impressive and densely realized work that bracingly opens the eye and mind to untaught aspects of American history."
+In Variety, Todd McCarthy wrote that the film "falls somewhat short of great film status, but is still a richly impressive and densely realized work that bracingly opens the eye and mind to untaught aspects of American history".
 McCarthy singled out the meticulous attention to historical detail and production design for particular praise.

+The February 2020 issue of New York Magazine lists Gangs of New York as among "The Best Movies That Lost Best Picture at the Oscars".

 Some critics were disappointed with the film, with one review on CinemaBlend feeling it was overly violent with few characters worth caring about.
-Norman Berdichevsky of the New English Review wrote in a negative critique that some locals in Spain who had watched Gangs of New York had several anti-American beliefs "confirmed" afterwards, which he felt was due to the film's gratuitous violence, historical inaccuracies, and general depiction of American society "in the worst possible light".
 Others felt it tried to tackle too many themes without saying anything unique about them, and that the overall story was weak.

-Cameron Diaz's performance as Irish immigrant pickpocket Jenny Everdeane was particularly criticised, and has regularly been cited as an example of poor casting and as one of the worst Irish accents in film.
+Cameron Diaz's divisive performance as Irish immigrant pickpocket Jenny Everdeane has been cited as an example of poor casting and, along with DiCaprio, one of the worst Irish accents in film.